gusgoes/applied-statistic-assessment/README.md

 ## What's in here

-The repository is organized into some main problem areas:
+The repository is organized into some main areas:

-**problem1/** - The Lady Tasting Tea experiment
+**problems.ipynb** - Final solutions notebook
-I'm looking at Ronald Fisher's famous experiment about whether someone can actually tell if milk was added before or after tea.
-This gets into hypothesis testing and probability calculations.
+This contains the consolidated final versions of all problem solutions, ready for submission.

-**problem2/** - Normal Distribution analysis
+**roughwork/** - Problem studies and development work
-Working with the normal distribution - both the theory behind it and practical applications.
-Includes some simulation work with larger datasets.
+This is where I keep my detailed problem studies, experiments, and development work:

-**problem3/** - Normal Distribution analysis
+- **problem1/** - The Lady Tasting Tea experiment studies and analysis
-Working with the normal distribution - both the theory behind it and practical applications.
-Includes some simulation work with larger datasets.
+- **problem2/** - Normal Distribution analysis and simulations

-**roughwork/** - My notes and experiments
+- **problem3/** - Additional Normal Distribution work and explorations
-This is where I keep my rough work, failed attempts, and personal notes.
-Not part of the actual submission.
+- Plus my rough notes, failed attempts, and personal experiments used to develop the final solutions.

 ## Running the code